pendulum-project/ntpd-rs/MANAGEMENT_CLIENT.md

 ## Using the management client

 The current client exposes 3 different commands:
- - `ntp-client peers` displays information on the currently active peer connections
+ - `ntp-ctl peers` displays information on the currently active peer connections
- - `ntp-client system` displays information on the current synchronization state of the system.
+ - `ntp-ctl system` displays information on the current synchronization state of the system.
- - `ntp-client prometheus` combines output of `ntp-client peers` and `ntp-client system` in the prometheus export format
+ - `ntp-ctl prometheus` combines output of `ntp-ctl peers` and `ntp-ctl system` in the prometheus export format
- - `ntp-client config` allows changing of some configuration parameters
+ - `ntp-ctl config` allows changing of some configuration parameters

 ## Available configuration parameters